 Precipitation in the state will be below normal during the first half of January, Donald Keeney, a senior meteorologist at MDA Information Systems Inc. in Gaithersburg, Maryland, said today in an e-mail.
 On Dec.
 11, the U.S. Department of Agriculture cut its forecast for Florida output by 5.2 percent.

 Dry weather is causing fruit to spoil as it drops from trees at the highest rate in 43 years, the USDA said, citing data for non-Valencia oranges, which include early, mid-season, and navel varieties.
-Prices rose 12 percent in seven sessions, the longest rally in three months, signaling higher costs for PepsiCo Inc. (PEP)’s Tropicana juices and Coca-Cola Co.’s Minute Maid.
+Prices rose 12 percent in seven sessions, the longest rally in three months, signaling higher costs for PepsiCo Inc. (PEP:US)’s Tropicana juices and Coca-Cola Co.’s Minute Maid.

 “The drier outlook over the next two weeks may be enough to hold the market up,” Sterling Smith, a market specialist at Citigroup in Chicago said in a e-mailed report.